 And just like the little things make your proclivity for road rage less of an issue, so do the little things make a huge difference in the kitchen.
 There are those sauces and recipes that you just know are homeruns and this Green Harissa Sauce is one such recipe.
-I first used the Green Harissa as part of a squash recipe for my friends over at California Walnuts, but I've since paired it with everything from roasted potatoes to carrot risotto and, for this Easter Sunday, these lamb chops.
-It looks like a pesto but tastes like amazing-ness and is my secret (well, not so secret anymore) go-to sauce for any and everything.
+We first used the Green Harissa as part of a squash recipe but we've since paired it with everything from roasted potatoes to carrot risotto and these lamb chops.
+It looks like a pesto but tastes like amazing-ness and is our secret (well, not so secret anymore) go-to sauce for any and everything.

 (about 1 ounce)